ChristianAlexa/DevConfig/README.md

 # README

-This repo contains all my dev config files.
+This repo contains all my dotfiles.